-The Day 7 (Saptami) signifies grey color.
+Day 7 (Saptami) of navratri signifies grey color.
 Grey stands for the amazing strength of transforming.
 It also signifies dedication and a strong fighting spirit.
 Hindus worship Goddess Kalaratri on this day.

 Day 8: Purple

 Day 8 (Ashtami) signifies the Purple color.
-Most of the Hindu families perform Kanjaks on this day.
+Most Hindu families perform Kanjaks on this day.
 People worship 7 little unmarried girls and feed them the Ashtami prasad (chole poori and halwa).
-Purple color signifies the power, ambition, and peace.
+The purple color signifies power, ambition, and peace.
 People worship Goddess Mahagauri on this day.

 Day 9: Peacock Green

-This is the last day of the Navratri festival and signifies a peacock green color.
+This is the last day or the 9th day of Navratri festival and signifies a peacock green color.
 Navami, this is what we call this day.
 Hindus worship Goddess Siddhidhatri on this day.
-The peacock green color denotes the fulfillment of all the desires of the devotees.
+The peacock green color denotes the fulfilment of all the desires of the devotees.

 The 10 Evils of Life